awkward-willy/2024-Frontend/README.md

 - [x] Use TypeScript
 - [x] Use Next.js + App Router
 - [X] Adjust Web Vitals score
-    - Basic optimization is implemented
+    - Basic optimization, sitemap, and robots.txt are implemented
 - [x] Handle errors and exceptions (Error Handling)
     - Basic error handling is implemented<br>E.g. when users try to access a post that does not exist or deleted, the user will be redirected to the not-found page
-- [ ] Deploy to an online environment
+- [X] Deploy to an online environment (Vercel)